Skip to content

 What this might look like:

-That lead is automatically sent to a Zapier table via a Zap.
+• That lead is automatically sent to a Zapier table.

-If, however, the lead requires minimum interaction to convert, you can make use of a split path, and this route automatically signs the lead up for a nurture email series.
+• If, however, the lead requires minimum interaction to convert, you automatically add the lead as a new Mailchimp subscriber.

 Your customer support